 We recommend stopping in the town of Paia for dinner.
 It is a great place to stop before heading back to your hotel.

-Mama’s Fish House is one of our favorite restaurants in the world.
-Yes, I said, WORLD.
-Even though it is located right outside Paia and you will pass it returning, I don’t recommend it for this day.
+Mama’s Fish House is one of our favorite restaurants in the world—yes, I said, the world.
+Even though it’s located right outside Paia and you’ll pass it on your return, I don’t recommend it for this day.
 Mama’s should be a special event, not after a long day exploring, in my opinion.
-We like to reserve Mama’s for our last night on Maui to celebrate another awesome trip.
+We like to reserve Mama’s for our last night on Maui to celebrate another fantastic trip.

 Fun Facts about the Road to Hana